typescript-eslint/typescript-eslint/docs/Custom_Rules.md

 :::important
 This page describes how to write your own custom ESLint rules using typescript-eslint.
-You should be familiar with [ESLint's developer guide](https://eslint.org/docs/developer-guide) and [Contributing > ASTs](./contributing/asts) before writing custom rules.
+You should be familiar with [ESLint's developer guide](https://eslint.org/docs/developer-guide) and [ASTs](https://typescript-eslint.io/blog/asts-and-typescript-eslint) before writing custom rules.
 :::

 As long as you are using `@typescript-eslint/parser` as the `parser` in your ESLint configuration, custom ESLint rules generally work the same way for JavaScript and TypeScript code.